Past, Present, and Future of Bug Tracking in the Generative AI Era: AI-Powered Bug Tracking Framework

 Early studies have demonstrated that analyzing S2R can effectively distinguish between valid and invalid bug reports \cite{fan2018chaff}.
 Other works extended this by leveraging system logs and error messages to identify whether reports contained sufficient technical detail for validation \cite{he2020deep, laiq2022early}.
 More recently, research has examined how noisy and incomplete logs in industrial contexts complicate this process and developed methods to handle such cases \cite{laiq2024industrial}.
 In parallel, approaches that exploit semantic and contextual information from bug descriptions have shown promise in improving classification and filtering accuracy \cite{meng2023bug}.

 Building on these studies, our proposed workflow employs an LLM agent to perform the validity check by analyzing S2R, logs, and error messages while also handling noise and ambiguity in real-world reports.
 The LLM agent can also use traditional ML models to make a decision about the bug report's validity.
-To further strengthen its decision-making, the agent cross-references historical bug reports and project documentation in a retrieval-augmented generation (RAG) setting as in Dinç et al.'s study \cite{dinc2025judge}.
+To further strengthen its decision-making, the agent cross-references historical bug reports and project documentation in a retrieval-augmented generation (RAG) setting as in Dinç and Tüzün's study \cite{dinc2025judge}.

 If the reported behavior corresponds to an intended feature or an expected system outcome, the agent classifies the bug report as invalid.
 Invalid bugs are then mapped to a structured taxonomy like user error, duplicate report, configuration error \cite{vijayaraghavan2003bug}, and the workflow continues with the no-code fixes targeting such cases.
 As part of this process, the LLM agent also generates a natural-language explanation for why a report was labeled as invalid.
 This explanation can later be consumed by other agents in the workflow, such as those generating no-code fixes.
 Also, this explanation can be used and overwritten by the customer support staff while deciding about validity, as the customer support staff supervises this process.
 Finally, this explanation can also be provided to end users, thereby improving transparency and user trust.